Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

 I could go on and on with examples, but I think I communicated my point.
 No matter how moral and righteous your position and allegiances may be, the people who make up those ideals are still human.
 Thus they are still vulnerable to the same weakness and margins of error that the evil they fight exists in.

-Black Panther paints a picture of a man blessed to be in a position to see pride in his past, where it has fucked up, and the power to do something to break the cycle.
-By opening Wakanda to the rest of the world with its technologies and agencies at the movie’s end, T’Challa honors his heritage by not repeating the same imperialistic measures that other nations had, but also reject those policies that had nearly led to the corruption of his country into the very thing it feared.
+Black Panther paints a picture of a man blessed to be in a position to see the pride in his past, where it has fucked up, and the power to do something to break the cycle.
+By opening Wakanda to the rest of the world with its technologies and agencies at the movie’s end, T’Challa honors his heritage by not repeating the same imperialistic measures that other nations had, but also rejecting those policies that had nearly led to the corruption of his country into the very thing it feared.

-And I believe that in a world of cancel culture, media-manipulated worldviews, and hyper-sensitivity to both self-preservation and the expansion of influence, that lesson of self-accountability is sorely needed right now.
+And I believe that in a world of cancel culture, media-manipulated worldviews, and hypersensitivity to both self-preservation and the expansion of influence, that lesson of self-accountability is sorely needed right now.

 I get it.
 People fighting injustice don't want to give the enemy any space to maneuver or rationalize their way out of accountability.
 This is certainly legit, but to do so with no kind of foresight of the future you are creating for yourselves is just as dangerous.
 It leads to a vicious cycle that neither side really wants to leave for the sake of attaining that momentary sense of victory.

 So to me, Black Panther’s success lay not just in its portrayal of dark-skinned people to the world, but more importantly in its meta self-awareness that even the righteous can fuck up if they’re not careful.